CanKolho/pesutupa-demo/README.md

 ## Version
 This is a **demo version** of the app, created to showcase the product and its features.
 Feedback is highly appreciated to improve future versions.
+Due to the limitations of the system maintenance service, the link may take a while to load if the site has not been used for a while.
+This is due to the disconnection practices of free services due to passivity.

 ## Technologies Used
 - **Frontend:**